vogelbac/LAB-QA2GO/README.md

 This is the first version of this tool.
 It is adapted to the data of our MRI lab at the University of Marburg.
 If you got a problem or questions just contact me, so that I can help you.

 # License
-LAB-QA2GO is licensed under the BSD license.
+LAB-QA2GO is licensed under the BSD license for phantom data analysis.

+For human data analysis [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Licence "FSL Licence") routines are used in the current version.
+It is therefore not allowed to use LAB-QA2GO in commercial setup, when you are interested in human data analysis.

+Furthermore LAB-QA2GO is not intended as a clinical tool.
+It does not replace maintenance by a trained / skilled professional.

 # Preprint
 LAB–QA2GO: A free, easy-to-use toolbox for the quality assessment of magnetic resonance imaging data